Blue-Terra/kyc-program/README.md

 The program is a minimalist nonce written in Anchor Lang and provides Blue Terra a simple way to keep track of KYC verified wallets and civic tokens on-chain.

-In particular, if a Blue Terra NFT holder has a valid KYC, through the posession of a a valid civic `gatewayToken` spl token, then they will be able to interact with a the Blue Terra KYC Program to claim their land and activate the leases embedded within the NFTs.
+In particular, if a Blue Terra NFT holder has a valid KYC, through the posession of a a valid civic `gatewayToken` spl token, then they will be able to interact with the `kyc-program` to claim their land and activate the leases embedded within their NFTs.

 The program contains one instruction `claimLand`.
 This instruction leverages the Civic Gateway decorator to detect the KYC status of a given `walletAddress` and `gatewayToken`.

-On detection of valid Civic KYC status, the program will log the `walletAddress` and `gatewayToken` of the user.
+On detection of valid Civic KYC status, the program will log the `walletAddress` and `gatewayToken` of the user to the program standard output.

 # III.
 Requirements